Skip to main content

 If required documents are missing, your test may be canceled.

-The test starts with a closed course exercise to measure basic control of the vehicle.
-One required exercise is the Reverse Two-Point Turnabout, which evaluates your backing skills, use of mirrors and signals, steering, and general control.
+One required exercise is the reverse two-point turnabout.
+The examiner will evaluate your backing skills, use of mirrors and signals, steering and general control.

 You must complete this section within the allowed time.
 Taking longer than the allotted time (for example, exceeding three minutes on a maneuver) can result in automatic failure.

 After passing the closed-course portion, you will drive on public roads.
+The examiner will evaluate your ability to:

 • Obey traffic signs and signals

-• Brake, steer, and stop
+• Brake, steer and stop

 • Maintain proper lane position